Skip to main content

 cp .env.example .env

-apps/web/vite.config.ts loads .env from the repo root for server-side routes.
-The checked-in example only includes public-safe knobs.
-Typical choices:
+The dev server loads .env from the repo root, then .env.local (.env.local wins) for server-side routes.
+The checked-in example only contains public-safe knobs.
+See the configuration reference for every supported variable.
+Typical first-run choices:

-• Leave PI_AGENT_DIR unset unless you intentionally want a non-default Pi agent resource directory.
+• Leave PI_AGENT_DIR unset unless you want a non-default Pi agent resource directory.

 3. Start the app